whosonfirst/whosonfirst-properties/properties/wof.md

 What locals consider the placetype to be (string value).

+## statistical_gore

+An optional boolean value that, when true, represents an “area” of unincorporated status without self-governance.

 ## superseded_by

 An array (a list) of WOF IDs that have superseded the WOF record.